hapax/hapax.github.io/assets/benford.md

 \text{var}(\varepsilon_X) + \text{var}(\varepsilon_Y) < \text{var}(\varepsilon_Z).
 $$

-The role of facts about the world is to help us triangulate in Fermi space and zero in on low-variance subestimates.
+If log-normality is the science of Fermi estimates, picking variance-reducing subestimates is the art.
-For instance, if $e^Z$ is the population of Chile, I can split $Z$ into number of provinces $e^X$ multiplied by the average number of people per province $e^Y$.
+For instance, if $e^Z$ is the population of Chile, I can factor it into number of provinces $e^X$ multiplied by the average number of people per province $e^Y$.
 But this is likely to *increase* the error, since I know less about provinces of Chile than I do about Chile compared to other countries.
 I suspect that there is a nice quantitative connection to be made